 • Type of Surgery: The nature and extent of the surgery are crucial.
 For example, major surgeries like organ transplants, cesarean sections, or any surgery involving the digestive organs will require a longer recovery period compared to minor procedures.

 • Symptoms of Complications: Be aware of any symptoms of complications, such as increased pain, swelling, or signs of infection.
-If you experience any of these after starting abdominal massage, stop immediately and consult your healthcare provider.
+If you experience any of these after starting the massage, stop immediately and consult your healthcare provider.

 Safe Practice When Cleared:

-• Gentle Abdominal Massage: If and when you’ve been cleared for abdominal massage, start with very gentle techniques.
+• Gentle Abdominal Massage: If and when you’ve been cleared for massage, start with very gentle techniques.
 Avoid applying pressure directly to the incision site or any area that feels tender or sensitive.

 • Physical Therapist or Professional Guidance: Consider seeking guidance from a physical therapist or a massage therapist trained in post-surgical care.
 They can teach you the right techniques and pressure levels to ensure safety and effectiveness.